cameron-gagnon/Mathemorphosis/README.md

 Mathemorphosis is a Chrome Extension that allows users to highlight lines of text and then transform them into the typesetting of LaTeX/TeX.
 This primarily helps with the comprehension of usually difficult to read math formulas online.
 There is also an option to enter your own text and transform it into TeX!

 TO DO:
-Publish 1) extension in chrome store, 2) make firefox compatible
+1) Publish extension in chrome store, 2) Make firefox compatible